Yamaha Outdoors Tips — Show Waterfowl Where to Commit

 Place that open spot so that it’s in a shooting lane you desire.
 Then wait, calls ready if needed.

-No Spread: Let’s face it: not every casual waterfowler is as enamored with fancy decoy spreads as the rest of us.
+Let’s face it — not every casual waterfowler is as enamored with fancy decoy spreads as the rest of us.
 They might not even call to birds.
 They just want to kill a few.
 Instead, they wait near a food source where they’ve seen ducks and geese recently -- or consistently in previous seasons.
 You can too.